 First convictions for DWI are misdemeanors.
 While a court may sentence someone to a term in jail, they are highly unlikely to do so.
 Most convicted individuals manage to escape by paying fines and serving the mandatory license suspension period.

 By contrast, the State takes allegations of repeat DWI very seriously.
 The laws describe this offense as a Class E felony.
 This means that a conviction can result in up to four years in prison, the payment of a fine of up to $1,000, or both.
 In addition, a conviction gives the court no option but to suspend a person’s license for no less than one year.
-Finally, the court will require the driver to obtain an ignition interlock system on their car upon license reinstatement.
-A Westchester County second offense DWI lawyer could help people fight to maintain their freedom and driving privileges following these allegations.
+Finally, the court may require the driver to obtain an ignition interlock system on their car upon license reinstatement.
+A Westchester County lawyer could help people fight to maintain their freedom and driving privileges following DWI allegations for a second time.

 A Westchester County Second Offense DWI Attorney Could Be an Ally

-Facing allegations of a second DWI offense can be frustrating.
-If you have a prior history with drunk driving that included a conviction, it is important to seek aggressive legal representation.
+Facing allegations of a second drunk driving offense can be frustrating.
+If you have a prior history with drinking and driving that included a conviction, it is important to seek aggressive legal representation.
 A Westchester County second offense DWI lawyer could help.
-They can build a strong defense to fight the charges you are facing.
+The attorneys at the Law Offices of Jeffrey Lichtman could build a strong defense to fight the charges you are facing.
 Contact an attorney today for a consultation to learn more.